 - Use a large soup spoon to scoop the flesh from the roasted eggplant halves.

 You can roast the eggplant two days in advance of making the baba ganoush.
 Let the eggplant cool to the touch and scoop into a container.
 Cover and refrigerate.
 When ready to make the baba ganoush, transfer it to a food processor or blender.

 For the best flavor, serve within two days.
-Without the topping, baba ganoush is fine in the refrigerator for up to four days.
+Baba ganoush is fine in the refrigerator for up to four days without the topping.

-A food processor or blender makes quick work of making baba ganoush however neither are customary in a lot of Middle Eastern or Mediterranean homes.
+A food processor or blender makes quick work of making baba ganoush, however, neither is customary in a lot of Middle Eastern or Mediterranean homes.
 Use a food mill, potato masher or fork then using a fork or whisk, whip the baba ganoush to incorporate the olive oil.

 More delicious ways to enjoy eggplant!

 - Mediterranean Roasted Vegetable Galette

 - Air Fryer Eggplant Fries Recipe with Garlic Basil Aioli